Stopping filariasis dead in its tracks - Guyana Chronicle

-AJAY, 75, (not his real name) makes a living by preparing and selling egg balls, plantain chips, channa and sometimes sugar cakes in his corner shop.
-Nowadays, however, Ajay can no longer easily prepare these local favourites since his left leg is swollen double its usual size.
+Ajay, 75, (not his real name) makes a living by preparing and selling egg balls, plantain chips, channa and sometimes sugar cakes in his corner shop.
+Nowadays, however, Ajay can no longer easily prepare these local favorites since his left leg is swollen double its usual size.

 LF affects the body’s lymphatic system, which functions to remove unwanted fluids from the body and transports ‘lymph’- a fluid which contains white bloods cells that help to fight infections.